Brunorwell/Production_Order/readme.md

     PRODUCT_WEIGHT(Weight_id[PK] ,Box_id[FK], Weight_desc)

     BOX_REGISTER(Box_id[PK], Box_desc)
-The PRODUCT_WEIGHT is also responsible for associating products with their respective packaging.
+The PRODUCT_WEIGHT is responsible for associating products with their respective packaging.
 Since the same packaging can be related to mutiple "weight_id" and each "weight_id" can only be associated with one packaging, the primary key of the BOX_REGISTER table is referenced in the PRODUCT_WEIGHT table as foreign key.
 <br>
 <br>
 3.[LOT] N:1 [LOT_CODE]